openlookeng/hetu-core/hetu-docs/en/develop/filesystem.md

 Multiple profiles defining filesystem clients can be placed in ``etc/filesystem``.
 Similar to catalogs, they will be loaded upon server start by a filesystem manager which also produce filesystem clients to users in ``presto-main``.
 Client modules can read profiles in this folder by themselves, but it is highly recommended that client modules obtain a client which is provided by the main module in order to prevent dependency issues.

 A typical use case of having multiple profiles is when multiple hdfs are used and preset.
 In this case create a property file for each cluster and include their own authentication information in different profiles, for example ``hdfs1.properties`` and ``hdfs2.properties``.
-Client code will be able to access them by specifying the profile name (file name), such as ``getFileSystemClient("hdfs1")`` from the ``FileSystemClientManager``.
+Client code will be able to access them by specifying the profile name (file name), such as ``getFileSystemClient("hdfs1", <rootPath>)`` from the ``FileSystemClientManager``.

+For each local and hdfs filesystem client, it requires a root path to which the access to filesystem is limited.
+All access beyond this root dir will be denied.
+It is suggested to use the deepest directory that meets the need as the client root, in order to avoid the risk of modifying (or deleting) additional files by accident.

 ### Filesystem profile properties